 One of my other conclusions from my work at Groundwire was that the environmental movement was constantly getting outmaneuvered by the amount of money that flows into the US political system – and that the chief source of that money was business.
 So, by 2008, I was feeling a strong pull back to business, but this time with an eye to reforming it as a way to solve some of our toughest societal and ecological challenges.

 The first time I realized I liked to write (and that others liked it when I wrote) was in 2004.
 I was still running Groundwire at the time and decided to publish an informal critique of some of the dysfunction I saw in the environmental movement.
 That paper ended up getting a surprising amount of attention (here’s a republished copy of that “Movement as Network” paper, in case you’re curious).

 By 2010, the pull to writing had become overwhelming.
-After much soul-searching, I left Groundwire to strike out as a writer.
+After much soul-searching, I left Groundwire to strike out on my own as a writer.
 My first project was a website called Alchemy of Change, a mix of musings about technology, business, social change and other topics.
-But the pull to focus on business continued to grow and by mid-2012, I decided to launch a new effort, 100% focused on painting a new vision for business and technology.
+But the pull to focus on business and technology continued to grow and by mid-2012, I decided to launch a new effort, 100% focused on painting a new vision for business and technology.